how512/how512/README.md

 - 💞️ I’m looking to collaborate on something, idk, I'll figure out what it is
 - 📫 How to reach me: ? idk, I'll fugure it out
 - 😄 Pronouns: ?
-- ⚡ Fun fact: OIL OF EVERY PEARL'S UN-INSIDES NON-STOP REMIX ALBUM HAS 2 two disks of 12 and 13 tracks, with each gradually flowing into the next
+- ⚡ Fun fact: OIL OF EVERY PEARL'S UN-INSIDES NON-STOP REMIX ALBUM has two disks of 12 and 13 tracks, with each gradually flowing into the next

 <!---
 how512/how512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.